 How Does In-house Fulfillment Work?

-If you choose to do in-house fulfillment, your business is responsible for every process involved in fulfilling your customers’ orders.
+When doing in-house fulfillment, your business performs every process involved in fulfilling your customers’ orders.
 You need enough space to store inventory and package orders, as well as the time to receive inventory, process orders, and ship them.

 The act of packing boxes and shipping orders may seem simple, but many factors come into play.
 In addition to the basics, you’ll need to consider: